sixem/tiktok-download-buttons/README.md

 ---

-## Firefox (Manifest version < 3):

-Firefox (and possibly some other browsers supporting WebKit extensions) will need to use the manifest version 2.
-This addon's default version is 3, which is the recommended version that is also supported by Google Chrome.
-In order to use this for Firefox, simply replace [manifest.json](./manifest.json) with [.manifest_v2.json](./.manifest_v2.json).
+## Watermarks

+This addon will attempt to use the API to download videos without the watermark.
+This may not always work because TikTok can change how this works.

+By default it'll prioritize downloading from the API, but this can be turned off in the settings.
+If the addon detects that the API isn't responding correctly, it'll revert back to the fallbacks (with watermarks) and it'll try the API again at a later time.

 ## Not working?